samanthaannalger/AlgerProjects/LabNoteBook/2016_Notebook.md

 * Extraction Protocols for migratory bees
 * Finish bees from plant transmission experiment

    - pre exp. pollen starved bees (check for BQCV)
      - finish all treatment bees
 * Imidacloprid bees

 **LSV and Nosema in 2015 bees; funding from GCOA - centennial pollinator grant**

 ------
 <div id='id-section4'/>
-### Page 4:
+### Page 4: 2017-02-07

+### Disease Ecology Notes

+* Koch's postulates

+If an Ro of 5, even predicts that some % of the host population will persist, then why do alternative reservoir hosts or vectors increase the chance for extinction?
+Assuming that the living individuals are either recovered (and immune) or not resistant.

+Is it the evolution of the infectious agent?

 ------
 <div id='id-section5'/>
 ### Page 5: